- Mobility Rising

 From the newsletter

-City Power, a Johannesburg-based electricity utility, has launched an electric vehicle programme focused on deploying an EV fleet and establishing charging infrastructure.
-In June, City Power received its first batch of EV chargers.
+City Power, the municipal utility in Johannesburg, has launched an electric vehicle programme focused on deploying an EV fleet and establishing charging infrastructure.
+The company has received its first batch of EV chargers and is now rolling them out.
 The initiative includes plans to install charging stations in public areas and introduce battery-swapping stations.

-With EV sales in South Africa up 35% in 2024, the country’s demand for charging stations is clearly accelerating.
-It’s a signal that infrastructure must keep pace with rising consumer adoption.
+With EV sales in South Africa up 35% last year, demand for charging stations is accelerating.
+But infrastructure expansion struggles to keep pace.

 More details